telerik/ajax-docs/api/server/Telerik.Web.UI/TreeListPagingManager.md

 Gets an integer value which indicates the current page index of the RadTreeList control.

-###  PageSize `Int32`
+###  DataSourceCount `Int32`

-Gets an integer value which indicates the page size of the RadTreeList control.
+Gets an integer value which indicates the total number of items in the resolved datasource of the control.

-###  AllowPaging `Boolean`

-Gets a boolean value which indicates whether paging is allowed in the RadTreeList control.

 ###  FirstIndexInPage `Int32`